3D Secure (3DS)

 POST Confirm change request

-Now pass the signature string to Solaris by calling the following endpoint.
+Now pass the signature string or the six-digit SMS OTP to Solaris by calling the following endpoint.

 You have to add the change_request_id